k3integrations/generator-k3/README.md

 - When making requests, use `$httpBackend` mock service, this makes it easy to hook up to Rails later
 - Wireframe project is included in main project as a git submodule
 - If you make a service that only works in one of the two environments, at least make a dummy to fill its spot for the other environment
+- Replace Rails controllers and routes with an entry in ui-router providing the needed (prefixed) scope variables and any other Wireframe-only functionality
-- **Rule of thumb:** Any script file not in the `Wire` module should be designed in such a way as to work with Rails eventually _without_ modification.
+- **Rule of thumb:**
+  - Any script file not in the `Wire` module should be designed in such a way as to work with Rails eventually _without_ modification.
 Usually the only place this is not possible is in the views, but those should only have attributes of equivalent functionality to the a Rails counterpart (e.g. `ng-repeat` becomes a `.each do` loop).
+  - A view that you know is going to be served by Rails later should not have dependencies on any routing or controllers, unless the controller is expected to be in the Rails app as well.
+Directives are the preferred interface between Rails and JavaScript.

 ## Generator API